rorochaudhary/data_structures-portfolioproj/README.md

 2) Tests are by default commented out.
 Uncomment the test suite by removing the leading number signs (#) or by hitting Ctrl + /.

-3) Run the program by clicking Run -> Run Without Debugging or press Ctrl + F5.
+3) Run the program by clicking Run -> Run Without Debugging or press Ctrl + F5 (this is for VSCode, running on your IDE may be different).